alexgo-io/alex-v1-docs/trading-lending-and-borrowing/trading-pool/README.md

 ### Fee Rebate
 The portion of the swap fee that is reinvested into the relevant pool's liquidity, causing the pool's invariant to increase slightly after each transaction.
 This mechanism is similar to that of Uniswap V2.

-### Ratio
-The ratio represents the relationship between the amounts of a token pair involved in pool operations.
-Each pool has two predefined values, `max-in-ratio` and `max-out-ratio`, which set the maximum amounts that can be involved in swap operations.

-### Out given in
-Sometimes you may want to know the expected amount of token-y if you were to swap certain amount of token-x.
-Or you may want to know the expected amount of token-x for some token-y.
-Two read-only functions - `get-y-given-x` and `get-x-given-y` will do that for you.

 ### In given out
 If you want to know the amount of token-x you may need to provide to get a target amount of token-y (or vice versa), you can use `get-x-in-given-y-out` and `get-y-in-give-x-out`, respectively.

 ### In given price
 If you are an arbitrageur, you may want to know the amount of token-x or token-y you need to provide to rebalance the pool-implied price to a target.
 In such a case, you can use `get-x-given-price` or `get-y-given-price`.

+### Liquidity Positions
+When a user provides liquidity to a pool, they are said to be adding liquidity positions (using the `add-to-position` function).
+The reverse operation occurs when users withdraw their assets, thus reducing their positions (using the `reduce-position` function).
+Both operations involve the minting and burning of LP Tokens, respectively, to represent the user's share of the pool.

+### Maximum Dy (`max-dy`)
+In the context of an add positions transaction, this amount specifies the maximum quantity of token-y that the user is willing to deposit.
+If the required amount exceeds this specified limit, the transaction will be reverted with the error `ERR-EXCEEDS-MAX-SLIPPAGE`.

+### Minimum Dy (`min-dy`)
+In the context of a swap transaction, this amount defines the minimum quantity of the target token that the user expects to receive.
+If the resulting amount falls below this specified threshold, the transaction will be reverted with the error `ERR-EXCEEDS-MAX-SLIPPAGE`.

+### Out given in
+Sometimes you may want to know the expected amount of token-y if you were to swap certain amount of token-x.
+Or you may want to know the expected amount of token-x for some token-y.
+Two read-only functions - `get-y-given-x` and `get-x-given-y` will do that for you.

+### Pool token / LP Token
+Pool token, also known as "LP Token" (Liquidity Provider Token); issued to users who contribute assets to a liquidity pool, representing their share of the pool and potential earnings.
+The token contract is `token-amm-pool-v2-01` and it implements [SIP013](https://github.com/stacksgov/sips/pull/42).
+Each pool is mapped to a unique id (`pool-id`) with associated liquidity mapped to the balance under that id (`token-id`).

+### Ratio
+The ratio represents the relationship between the amounts of a token pair involved in pool operations.
+Each pool has two predefined values, `max-in-ratio` and `max-out-ratio`, which set the maximum amounts that can be involved in swap operations.

 ### Slippage
 In the Automated Market Maker (AMM) Pool contract, slippage refers to the difference between the calculated amount of the target token and the configured maximum or minimum limit during a transaction.
 If no limit is set, the default limits are `u340282366920938463463374607431768211455` (the maximum value for `uint` type in Clarity language: `2**128 - 1`) for the maximum and `u0` for the minimum.
 These limits are enforced within the pool contract and are validated using the custom error `ERR-EXCEEDS-MAX-SLIPPAGE`.

+### Swap Transaction
+A swap transaction refers to a type of operation whereby a user exchanges a given quantity of one cryptocurrency token for another.
+Within the context of the ALEX Trading Pool, swap transactions are executed using predefined token pairs existing within a pre-established liquidity pool.

+### Target Token
+Also known as the "quoted" token, the target token is the cryptocurrency token that a user will receive as a result of a swap transaction.